OpenLHS/Distrib_analysis/Vertically_distributed_analysis/logistic_regression_penalized/README.md

 ## Repository structure

 1. Logistic_regression_modelling
-This folder contains generic code and examples of a vertically distributed logistic regression model.
+This folder contains generic code and examples of a vertically distributed penalized logistic regression model.

 2. Data_preprocessing
-This folder contains instructions on how to analyse your data before running a vertically distributed logistic regression model.
+This folder contains instructions on how to analyse your data before running a vertically distributed penalized logistic regression model.

 3. Data_postprocessing
-This folder contains instructions on how to analyse your data after running the code of a a vertically distributed logistic regression model.
+This folder contains instructions on how to analyse your data after running the code of a a vertically distributed penalized logistic regression model.

 ## Data requirements